npuchenbowen/MLF_Project/Project report.md

 It can be seen from the figure that in the sample of credit card swiping, the outliers occurred during the period when the customer used the credit card to spend at a lower frequency.
 At the same time, the maximum amount of credit card swiping is only 2,125.87 US dollars.
 ![](http://m.qpic.cn/psc?/V11zaUPV24qAQK/yCLjTthScCcjc0qcPSGYBmsuzUMfNPIv7QCzvaLWE7NAwCaYDOCUZZnbn3AO245qNpdrtODNThd1tsPhPlaRNvlzlyNvYvIhoyEIrIUJM9c!/b&bo=2wQdAgAAAAARF.A!&rf=viewer_4&t=5)

-<center>Relation between amount and time of fraudulent transaction</center>
+(Relation between amount and time of fraudulent transaction)

 **8)	Distribution of different variables on positive and negative samples**